 Two days before Super Bowl LV in Tampa, FL, a hacker attempted to taint the water supply of Oldsmar, FL, a small city just 12 miles from the stadium.
 The attacker increased the amount of sodium hydroxide (also known as lye) from 100 parts per million (ppm) to 11,100 ppm.

-The fact that this attempt was not successful is a stroke of luck.
+The fact that this attempt was not successful is actually a stroke of luck.
 A facility operator happened to notice the mouse cursor moving on the screen and was able to undo what the hacker had done within minutes.
 Imagine how different the result would have been had that operator not noticed that anomaly.
 Ideally, such facilities should incorporate more automated monitoring of their systems.